 Following Trump's signing of the April 18, 2017 "Buy American and Hire American" Executive Order, USCIS began searching high and low for reasons to deny H-1B petitions.

 Some denials asserted that using an entry-level prevailing wage (Level 1 in the Department of Labor's system), which is appropriate for many jobs that require a bachelor's degree and up to two years of experience, means that the job cannot possibly require a bachelor's degree.
 That was the focus in 2017, but appears as of 2020 no longer to be an automatic ground to question whether the job can qualify for an H-1B petition.

 In 2018, USCIS began denying H-1B petitions for Computer Systems Analyst, Market Research Analyst, and Financial Analyst jobs, which previously had qualified as H-1B specialty occupations.
 Setting aside the illogical reasoning of these decisions, employers need to be prepared for yet more surprising reasons for H-1B denials under the current administration.
-As noted above under the employer-employee relationship and itinerary issues, employers continue to sue USCIS over arbitrary denials of H-1B petitions.
+And, employers continue to sue USCIS over arbitrary denials of H-1B petitions.

 A 221(g) request is similar to the RFE, but depending on the consulate, will be given to the beneficiary after the consular interview.
 It will contain specific instructions for documentation needed and instructions on how to return these items to the U.S. consulate for further processing.